U.S. Resume Format: How to Write an American Resume

 • Continuous learning: Employers value candidates who are committed to ongoing learning and professional development.
 Highlight any relevant courses, certifications or industry involvement that demonstrates your commitment to self-improvement.

-Should a U.S. resume template include a headshot?
+Should a U.S. resume include a headshot?

 In general, it is not customary to include a headshot on a U.S. resume.
 Although it is common practice in some countries to include a photo, it is not expected and even discouraged in the United States.